openbabel/enhancement-proposals/radical_support/radical_support.md

 For example [CH3] is one under-valent, and so is a radical.
 [CH2] is two under-valent, and so is a diradical.

-A function OBAtomGetUnderValence(OBAtom*) can return this value.
+A function OBAtomNumRadicalElectrons(OBAtom*) can return this value.
 This will be done based on the code in 'GetTypicalValence'.

 ### Spin state